-INGOLSTADT, Germany -- Fresh from setting a UEFA World Cup qualifying goal-scoring record with 16 goals, a Ballon d'Or nomination and landing a bachelor's degree, Poland striker Robert Lewandowski caught up with ESPN FC for an exclusive interview.
+INGOLSTADT, Germany -- Fresh from setting a World Cup qualifying goal-scoring record in the UEFA region with 16 goals, a Ballon d'Or nomination and landing a bachelor's degree, Poland striker Robert Lewandowski caught up with ESPN FC for an exclusive interview.

 Speaking at the launch of Bayern Munich's new partnership with Audi, Lewandowski discussed his ambitions for club and country, his Champions League dreams, and a very close shave with Blackburn Rovers.

 Q: What are your thoughts on Bayern Munich's first campaign (2016-17) under Carlo Ancelotti?

 A: We played well during Ancelotti's first season.
 Without my injury in the Champions League, we had a good chance to reach the final.
 [Lewandowski missed the 2-1 first leg defeat vs. Real Madrid in Munich and was rushed back for the second where he scored a penalty, but was substituted late on as Bayern forced extra-time only to lose 6-3 on aggregate.]

 If I had been 100 percent fit to play in Madrid, I think we could have made the semifinal, then who knows maybe we would have won the Champions League.